-Full Spectrum: The Full Spectrum is the total picture.
-For tennis, there are groundstrokes, volleys, serves, and the general game play.
+The full spectrum is the total picture.
+For tennis, there are groundstrokes, volleys, serves, and general gameplay.
 The technique is shown across the board.
 For other sports like basketball, this includes offensive and defensive facets.
-The video should show off your complete game from all angles in a condensed video.
+The video should show off your complete game from all angles in a short five-minute video.

-Strengths: Strengths are a MAJOR piece of the video.
+Strengths are a MAJOR piece of the video.
 In my high school days, my video would capture a skinny kid who could crack a serve, a few laser groundstrokes, speed and finishing points at the net.
-I was not a ground-and-pound guy who was going to rally with you for 5 hours.
+I was not a ground-and-pound guy who was going to rally with you for five hours.
 Instead, I was the guy who was going for the kill and would make you play my game.
-Therefore, my strengths on the video were points demonstrating this.
+Therefore, my strengths in the video were points demonstrating this.

-Fluidity: Now what does Fluidity mean.
+What does Fluidity mean?
 Fluidity is the grace or athleticism that you possess and use in your game.
 For example, it’s that diving grab in the outfield, or the ability to explode off the floor for a kill in volleyball.
-This is definitely something a coach needs to see in order for them to see where you can fit in on his/her team.
+This is something a coach needs to see in order for them to know where you can fit in on his/her team.

-Length: The duration or length of the video should not be longer than a few minutes.
-5 minutes at the absolute max!
-A coach gets most likely hundreds of these or has other things to do so make sure you capture his attention with a short video that summarizes what you are going to bring to the program, how you are going to do it, and who you are as a player as well as a person.
+The duration or length of the video should not be longer than five minutes.
+Five minutes at the absolute max!
+A coach gets hundreds of videos and has other things to do so make sure you capture his attention with a short video that summarizes what you are going to bring to the program, how you are going to do it, and who you are as a player as well as a person.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.